oesteban/hcph-sops/docs/processing/preprocessing.md

 {% endfilter %}
         ```

-- [ ] Submit a *job array* with one scanning session each with the `--bids-filter-file` argument selecting the corresponding sessions, and point the `--fs-subjects-dir` argument to the folder where *FreeSurfer* results were stored.
+- [ ] Once the anatomical workflow ran successfully, submit a *job array* with one scanning session each with the `--bids-filter-file` argument selecting the corresponding session, and point the `--fs-subjects-dir` argument to the folder where *FreeSurfer* results were stored.
     ``` bash title="Launch each session through fMRIPrep in parallel"
     cd code/fmriprep
     bash ss-fmriprep.sh